dev-xo/barebones-stack/README.md

 Inspired in [Blues Stack](https://github.com/remix-run/blues-stack) and other cool stacks.

 - Javascript version of this template will be available soon.
-- ⚠️ This template is moving to SQLite database, for an easy start and less configuration. ⚠️

 ## 🔋 Getting Started